 Some tests had unexpected anomalies; there were unsuccessful insertions in the middle of the grid where successful insertions were expected or successful insertions on the outside of the grid where failed insertions were expected.
 This was a very common problem that was faced throughout the entire testing process.
-FIGURE 7 presents three, 12 x 12 grid test results from random, horizontal, and vertical tests using the SS PVS that had a designed key/sensor tolerance of 25 μm.
-This means that the PVS opening is nominally 25 μm larger than the diameter of the key.
-For the specific tests that have been run and are discussed below, the PVS circular opening has a machined tolerance of 6.375 mm -0.0 to +12 μ m while the tolerance of the cylinder key is 6.350 mm -0 to +5.08 μm.
-The non-binary numbers in FIGURE 7 represent the position, in millimeters, in the X and Y directions of travel from the X, Y coordinate origin of the key that is mated to the test stand.
+Figure 7 presents three, 12×12 grid test results from random, horizontal, and vertical tests using the SS PVS that had a designed key/sensor tolerance of $25 \,\mu$ m.
+This means that the PVS opening is nominally $25 \,\mu$ m larger than the diameter of the key.
+For the specific tests that have been run and are discussed below, the PVS circular opening has a machined tolerance of $6.375 \,\text{mm}-0.0$ to $+12 \,\mu$ m while the tolerance of the cylinder key is $6.350 \,\text{mm} -0$ to $+5 \,\mu$ m.
+The non-binary numbers in Fig. 7 represent the position, in millimeters, in the X and Y directions of travel from the X, Y coordinate origin of the key that is mated to the test stand.

-Other tests included larger grid dimensions, such as 20 x 20 grids.
-FIGURE 8 presents a composite result of five separate, 20 x 20 tests that were performed.
+Other tests included larger grid dimensions, such as 20×20 grids.
+Figure 8 presents a composite result of five separate, 20×20 tests that were performed.
 The results of the five tests were overlaid onto one another.
-The number provided at each individual point on the grid in FIGURE 8 is the number of total tests (out of 5) for which a successful insertion was observed.
-For example, a 3 represents a 60 % success rate where 3 insertions were successful while 2 insertions failed at the same point across five separate tests.
+The number provided at each individual point on the grid in Fig. 8 is the number of total tests (out of five) for which a successful insertion was observed.
+For example, a three represents a 60% success rate where three insertions were successful while two insertions failed at the same point across five separate tests.